Bhutan: Druk Path Trek

 Tour Overview

-The Druk Path is one of Bhutan's classic treks and follows an ancient, high-level trade route from Paro to Thimpu in a country visited by only a lucky few.
-Trek through splendid rhododendron forests, past yak herder settlements, across several passes and camp beside clear, blue, mountain lakes with spectacular views of the peaks which border Tibet.
-Experience Bhutan’s fascinating culture and on specific departures, its colourful festivals with masked dances and general joviality.
-Note that different departures follow different itineraries - see 'is this trip for you' for more details.
+The Druk Path is one of the classic treks in Bhutan and follows an ancient, high-level trade route from Paro to Thimphu in a country visited by only a lucky few.
+Trek through splendid rhododendron forests, past yak herder settlements, across several passes, and camp beside clear mountain lakes with spectacular views of the peaks that border Tibet.
+Experience the fascinating culture of Bhutan and, on specific departures, colourful festivals with masked dances and general joviality.

 Highlights

-• A short classic trek through the beautiful Bhutanese countryside
+• Embark on a short classic trek through the beautiful Bhutanese countryside

-• An opportunity to gain an insight into the culture of the people
+• Gain an insight into the local way of life

-• Famous cultural highlights; Paro Dzong and Thimpu's Memorial Chorten
+• Visit cultural highlights including Dzong in Paro and the Memorial Chorten in Thimpu

 • Witness Bhutan's colourful, vibrant festivals (on festival departures)